fbpx

 10. The RWCT will offer for sale or auction the artwork of the 100 Finalists and the Highly Commended Collection, through its gallery, online gallery and online auction.
 All receipts for the art will go to the Explorers Against Extinction Project Fund, supporting frontline conservation worldwide.

-11. Entries limited to one per artist per category (Total 2 submissions).
+11. Entries limited to one per artist.

-12. Email addresses will be only be used by RWCT for updates on the competition in their newsletter which can be opted out of.
+12. Email addresses will only be used by RWCT for updates on the competition in their newsletter which can be opted out of.
 They will not be disclosed to any other parties.

 13. The judge’s decision is final, and no correspondence will be entered into.